 Electronic equipment are idling as new growth drivers get in line

-World electronic equipment production value (Chart 1) grew 3.5 percent y/y in 4Q’16 with Telecom/ Datacom continuing seasonal expansion followed by Computers and Peripherals.
+World electronic equipment production value (Chart 1) grew 3.5% y/y in 4Q’16 with Telecom/ Datacom continuing seasonal expansion followed by Computers and Peripherals, says Custer Consulting Group.

 In the U.S., electronic equipment orders (Chart 2) were led by Electromedical and Instrument and Control (Chart 3) while Communication and Search & Navigation are beginning to show some signs of expansion.